DavesCodeMusings/oled-bitmapper/README.md

 ## Can I see it?

+If you want a quick look at the bitmaps produced with this tool, there is [a photo of an OLED display](https://github.com/DavesCodeMusings/oled-bitmapper/blob/main/oled-photo.png) in the code repository.
+On the top half of the display, you'll see text and bitmaps mixed together to make a simulated weather display.
+The bottom half shows the other bitmap combinations that can be used to represent barometer readings in the range of fair, change, precipitation and storms.

-Upload the weather.ino sketch to a microcontroller with an I2C attached display.
+If you want to play around on your own microcontroller, upload the weather.ino sketch to a device with an I2C attached display.
 (Make sure the I2C address matched your device.)
 You will see a simulation of a weather station display along with icons for sunny, cloudy, rainy, and stormy.
+If you have a 128x64 display you'll get the same as what's shown in the photo.
+If your display is smaller, you either won't see the row of icons on the bottom or you'll get an error.
+I don't have a 128x32 display to test.